alikonfilms/comfyui_alikonfilms/README.md

-# Clip Text Encode - Camera Movements
+# ComfyUI-Clip-Text-Encode-Camera-Movements

-A CLIP text encoder with **18 cinematic camera movement presets** (dolly, pan, tilt, zoom, orbit and more).
-Subject-aware and natural-movement modes, plus an experimental mix mode that combines both for unique compound shots.
+A CLIP text encoder with **17 cinematic camera movement presets** (dolly, pan, tilt, zoom, orbit and more).
+Each movement comes in two flavors — **Subject-Aware** (camera follows the subject) and **Natural Movement** (camera moves freely) — plus an **Experimental Mix** mode that combines both for unique compound shots.

 ---

 ## ✨ Features

-- 🎬 **18 cinematic camera movement presets** — Dolly, Pan, Tilt, Zoom, Orbit, Drone Shot, Handheld and more
+- 🎬 **17 cinematic camera movement presets** — Dolly, Pan, Tilt, Zoom, Orbit, Drone Shot, Handheld and more
 - 🎯 **Subject-Aware Camera** — keeps the subject in frame as the camera moves
 - 🌍 **Natural Camera Movement** — camera moves freely regardless of the subject
 - 🧪 **Experimental Mix** — combine both modes for unpredictable, creative compound shots